A-Thiyagarajan/Implementaion-of-AND-gate-using-NOR-gate/README.md

 This is a NOT-OR gate which is equal to an OR gate followed by a NOT gate.
 The outputs of all NOR gates are low if any of the inputs are high.
 The symbol is an OR gate with a small circle on the output.
 The small circle represents inversion.

 Boolean Expression Y = (A+B)'
+# Explanation:
+An AND gate is equivalent to an inverted-input NOR gate.
+A NOR gate is equivalent to an inverted-input AND gate.
+An OR gate is equivalent to an inverted-input NAND gate.
+Two NOT gates in series are same as a buffer because they cancel each other as A'' = A.

 # Procedure:

 1.start the module using module projname().

 2.Declare the inputs and outputs.

 3.Use wire to assign intermediate outputs.

 4.Use NOR gates to get the desired output.

 5.End the module.

 6.Generate RTL realization and timing diagrams.

 # Program: